 Do not reduce your demand more than once until you have a new offer from the adjuster.
 Never reduce your demand twice without an intervening increased offer from the adjuster; it’s simply not good bargaining.

 If the adjuster comes up with more reasons for a low offer, go over each one.
 Once you have dealt with all the adjuster’s arguments, you will either get a reasonable offer, or you will have found out that no reasonable offer is coming and you will have to try to put some additional pressure on the insurance company.

-If at some point you feel negotiations are not going as you'd hoped, you may consider talking to a lawyer.
-An attorney should be consulted when any of the following are true:
+If at some point you feel negotiations are not going as you'd hoped, you might consider talking to a personal injury lawyer, especially if:

 When you and the adjuster finally agree on a number, immediately confirm the agreement in a letter to the adjuster.
 The letter can be short and sweet.
 See this sample settlement confirmation letter to get a feel for what this document might look like.